 See also: 28 C.F.R. §§ 35.131(b)(1), 36.209(b)(1).

-In addition to being a violation of the ADA, preventing someone from taking medications for opioid use disorder (MOUD) in jail is harmful.
+In addition to being a violation of the ADA, preventing someone from taking medications for opioid use disorder (MOUD) in jail is harmful and can have deadly consequences.
 It makes it harder for people to recover from their OUD and also increases their risk of dying from an overdose.
 People with an OUD have a 50 times greater risk of dying from an overdose in the first two weeks after leaving incarceration compared to the general public.
 Those responsible for the provision of healthcare must ensure that people who need MOUD can access this care and treatment, not prevent them from obtaining it.
 This is the better solution to NC’s overdose crisis – providing treatment to people so they can recover and stay safe.

 For more information, references and resources, please view Opioid Use Disorder and NC Jails.